smhcnryksl/YT-Video-Focus/README.md

 Time is your most valuable asset.
 YT Video Focus eliminates digital clutter, accelerating your learning process and maximizing productivity.
 Don't rely solely on willpower; let the system handle the distractions.

 NOTE:
 This is my first time doing web based project, it may have bugs.
 I used AI model for html and css.
 I didn't know any javascript before this project, learned by doing.
 I also used AI model for assistance with javascript.
+Made in 3 weeks with because of the learning process.
 There is also a Chrome Web Store page of this extension:

 <img width="1280" height="800" alt="Main" src="https://github.com/user-attachments/assets/e30b2b5c-0842-4509-83cb-ae06ed873aad" />